-^{2 23} Madrid Union members have declared that they do not recognize the effects of the recording of licences in the International Register: Afghanistan, African Intellectual Property Organization (OAPI), Brazil, Cambodia, Canada, China, Colombia, Gambia, Georgia, India, Indonesia, Japan, Kyrgyzstan, Lao People's Democratic Republic, Malawi, Malaysia, Mexico, Republic of Korea, Republic of Moldova, Russian Federation, Samoa, Singapore, Thailand.
+^{3 25} Madrid Union members have declared that they do not recognize the effects of the recording of licences in the International Register: Afghanistan, African Intellectual Property Organization (OAPI), Brazil, Cambodia, Canada, China, Colombia, Gambia, Georgia, India, Indonesia, Japan, Kyrgyzstan, Lao People's Democratic Republic, Malawi, Malaysia, Mexico, Pakistan, Republic of Korea, Republic of Moldova, Russian Federation, Samoa, Singapore, Thailand, United Arab Emirates.
 In those Contracting Parties, licences must be recorded directly with their own trade mark offices, in accordance with their domestic laws.
-Australia and New Zealand have declared that they do not provide for the recording of licenses in their domestic law so that the recording of licences in the International Register has no effect in their territories.
+Australia and New Zealand do not provide for the recording of licenses in their domestic law and have declared that the recording of licences in the International Register has no effect in their territories.